-If you have a major season goal in front of you, a reasonable tapering protocol can supercharge your cycling performance.
-Even though this is not breaking news, many cyclists don’t benefit (enough) from tapering.
+If you have a significant season goal in front of you, a proper tapering protocol can supercharge your cycling performance.
+Unfortunately, even though this is not breaking news, many cyclists don’t benefit (enough) from tapering.

-In most cases people train hard and have a big training volume until one week before their season goal.
-After one week of reduced training volume, your performance will increase and you may believe that you’ve done everything right.
+In most cases, people train hard and have an extensive training volume until one week before their season goal.
+After one week of reduced training volume, your performance will increase, and you may believe that you’ve done everything right.

 Advanced tapering protocol for a cycling race

-However, if you’ve trained structured for months before a single prioritised race, you’ll probably benefit from a longer period of gradually reduced training volume.
-You have accumulated stress (progressive overload) that takes longer to recover from than just seven days.
+However, if you’ve trained structured for months before a single prioritized race, you’ll probably benefit from a more extended period of gradually reduced training volume.
+This is because when you have accumulated stress (progressive overload), it takes longer than just seven days to recover.

-Actually, some riders can benefit from up to 4 weeks of tapering and still reach better performance levels.
+Some riders can benefit from up to 4 weeks of tapering and still perform better.

 Have a look at the illustration below:

-As you can see on the illustration, performance goes up for each week of tapering.
+As you can see in the illustration, performance goes up for each week of tapering.
 And you’ll reach a higher level of performance than with only one week of recovery.

-Please don’t focus too much on the numbers, they are only to illustrate my points: Two weeks of tapering is most often better than just one week of tapering and adding another two weeks with slightly reduced training volume may further improve your performance.
-As I said: you can reduce training volume for a month without compromising your performance.
+Please don’t focus too much on the numbers.
+They are only to illustrate my points: Two weeks of tapering is most often better than just one week of tapering, and adding another two weeks with slightly reduced training volume may further improve your performance.
+As I said: you can minimize training volume for a month without compromising your performance.